-Course Level: Scholarships are available for pursuing postgraduate taught programme at Loughborough University.
+Course Level: The studentships are available for pursuing postgraduate taught programme at Loughborough University.

-Study Subject: Scholarships are awarded in all subjects offered by the Loughborough University.
+Study Subject: The studentships are awarded in all subjects offered by the Loughborough University.

-Scholarship Award: These scholarships will cover 100% of the course fees for your chosen postgraduate taught course for one year (replacing any Departmental or Loughborough University scholarships or bursaries you may already have been awarded).
+Award: These financial aid positions will cover 100% of the course fees for your chosen postgraduate taught course for one year (replacing any Departmental or Loughborough programs or bursaries you may already have been awarded).

 Eligibility: The following criteria must be met in order for applicants to be eligible for scholarship: